Oxy-Acetylene Welding Pressure Settings Chart (PSI Guide)

 Common Mistakes in Oxy Acetylene Pressure Settings and Fixes

-Mistake: High acetylene causing carbon deposits.
+Mistake: High acetylene causing carbon deposits and a dirty puddle.

-Fix: Drop to 5-8 PSI, clean weld area.
+Fix: Drop to 5-8 PSI, clean the weld area, and reset the flame to neutral.

 Equipment Recommendations for Oxy Acetylene Welding